Depau/blog.depau.eu/_posts/2020-03-05-installing-arch-wsl-manually.md

 **Note:** another machine already running a GNU/Linux distro natively, preferrably Arch Linux, is required.

-**Note 2:** I'm talking about WSL1.
-I do not know if this will work on WSL2, I haven't upgraded yet.
+~~**Note 2:** I'm talking about WSL1.
+I do not know if this will work on WSL2, I haven't upgraded yet.~~

+**Update 2021-05-01:** I was eventually forced to upgrade to WSL2, with a few additional steps everything still works fine.

+See the WSL2 section at the end

 ## Fixing the rootfs